 Evidence, research and publication: a guide for environmental health professionals is finally complete, we are very grateful to all those who contributed their thoughts and ideas over the years.
 Further, we hope the eBook helps to inform and develop the research and evidence debate for EH professionals worldwide.
-More information and details of how to buy as below.
-As a non-profit organisation, all the proceeds from book sales will go to supporting the future development of the EHRNet.

 With best wishes, Surindar, Caroline, Jill, Alan and Rob.